danmachooo/pr-daemon/README.md

-## OpsCopilot
+## PR-daemon

-**OpsCopilot is a lightweight tool that helps small engineering teams surface workflow issues earlier using rule-based Slack alerts — without notification spam.**
+**PR-daemon is a lightweight tool that helps small engineering teams surface workflow issues earlier using rule-based Slack alerts — without notification spam.**

-## Instead of flooding Slack with GitHub events, OpsCopilot encodes workflow standards (e.g. “PRs shouldn’t stay open too long”) and only alerts when those standards are violated.
+## Instead of flooding Slack with GitHub events, PR-daemon encodes workflow standards (e.g. “PRs shouldn’t stay open too long”) and only alerts when those standards are violated.

 ## Why I Built This